yoseftanaka/cv-observer/README.md

 - If you restart the app repeatedly, your files may be cluttered inside data folder, as avery time the app is launched, something is created inside data folder.

 ## Additional Note:
 - The CV read is inside /app/ocr/cvs.
-Feel free to change the CV.
+Feel free to change the CV (hopefully no more than 3 pages).